 “First and foremost I consider myself a healer, and this is how I approach in my teaching.
 It is a lifelong journey to find that precise harmonic place where the ego and the body align.
 I feel all our practices should be led by the heart, and not by the fearful ego.
 This requires that we cultivate patience, break free from a need to feel special or not good enough, as we inch toward that place of clarity.
 I aim to be a compassionate guide not only in asana, and emotional work but in helping those who are interested, find a closer more personal connection to spirit.”

-Safah is currently taking a year out from teaching on Tribe events.
-We look forward to her return in 2017
+Safah is taking 'time out' from teaching on Tribe events.